Scholastic Scrimmage: Game rules

 The game is played in one round of 20 minutes with a half-time separating the round into two segments.
 Most of each half consists of toss-up/bonus questions.
 Any Player from either team can buzz in to answer the toss-up question, but the players may not confer with their team members.
 Players must buzz in before time expires to answer the question.
 The first player to buzz in and give the correct answer earns 10 points and a chance at a related bonus question for their team.
 If a player answers incorrectly, there is no point penalty, but his/her team can no longer buzz in for that question.
-The question is then directed to the opposing team to buzz in (they may not confer).
-If one of the opposing team members answers the rebounded toss-up correctly his/her team scores 10 points but no bonus question is asked.
-If the player who buzzes in answers incorrectly on the rebounded toss-up question, his/her team does not lose any points and the contest continues.
+The question is then directed to the opposing team to buzz in, and they are not permitted to confer.
+If one of the opposing team members answers the rebounded toss-up correctly his or her team scores 10 points, but no bonus question is afforded the team.
+If the player who buzzes in answers incorrectly on the rebounded toss-up question, his or her team does not lose any points, and the contest continues.
 Similarly, if neither team buzzes in within the time limit, the contest continues.

 When a bonus question is awarded, the team receives a bonus question worth 5 points.
-The team members can confer on the answer, but only the captain can answer (buzzing in is not required for a bonus question).
+The team members can confer on the answer, but only the captain can answer, and buzzing in is not required for a bonus question.

-Two minutes of each half are "lightning" rounds.
+Two minutes of each half are lightning rounds.
 Each team has one minute to answer up to ten questions related to a single category, without interference from the other team.
 Players must buzz in to answer these questions.
 If a player is certain that nobody on the team is able to answer that question, that player may buzz in and answer "pass" to move on to the next question.
 Each correct answer is worth 10 points.

 After half-time, play continues exactly as it had in the first segment until a buzzer sounds signaling that time has expired.
 The team that has the highest score wins the match and advances to the next round of the tournament.